Answered on June 19, 2025

 Firmographics help companies tailor messaging to specific pain points prospective accounts may have based on these relatively unchanging traits.

-Additionally, this method optimizes a company’s resources and helps them evaluate new business ventures.
+Additionally, this type of segmentation optimizes a company’s resources and helps it evaluate new business ventures.
 Sales teams won’t need to assess an account’s budget and size to determine if it can support an offering because firmographic segmentation does it for them, saving valuable time and resources.

 Market segmentation often brings to mind demographic factors like age, gender, and occupation.
 Demographic segmentation is a powerful method B2C companies use to create market segments, and here are a few of the typical ways they group consumers:

-The idea behind demographic segmentation is that people with common traits will have similar needs, interests, and purchasing habits.
+The idea behind demographic segmentation is that people with common traits will have similar needs and purchasing habits.

 Even if you’re marketing to businesses, there’s always a person on the receiving end of your message.
 Persona segmentation is critical for B2B marketing because it helps you deliver customized messaging that resonates.

-Psychographic segmentation groups ideal and existing customers by personality characteristics, making it a method exclusive to B2C organizations.
+Psychographic segmentation groups ideal and existing customers by personality traits, making it a method exclusive to B2C organizations.
 Psychographic segmentation examples include:

 An effective method for B2Bs to segment target accounts is through technographic segmentation.
 This approach uses data on a company’s technology stack — including existing tools, use, implementation details, adoption rates, and culture toward implementing new technology — to determine ideal customers.